morgan-dgk/xExtension-StarToRaindrop/README.md

 1. Extract and upload it to the `./extensions` folder of your FreshRSS installation
 1. Go to [Pocket's Developer Portal](https://getpocket.com/developer/apps/)
 1. Create a new application with at least the `add` permission
-1. Enter your Consumer Key in the Pocket Button extension settings
+1. Enter your Consumer Key in the `Star to Pocket` extension settings
 1. Press "Connect to Pocket"
 1. Authorize your just created application
 1. *Optional Set a custom keyboard shortcut*